Longfin sculpin: Distribution and habitat

 The longfin sculpin is found in the eastern North Pacific Ocean occurring from Baranof Island in southeastern Alaska to Point Lobos in central California.
 It is a demersal fish found at depths of 2 to 38 min rocky areas and among kelp.

 Biology

-The longfin sculpin is adapted morphologically and behaviorally to inhabit a variety of rock surfaces and to feed on an array of prey types.
-Their color and pattern blends well with their preferred habitats.
+The longfin sculpin is adapted morphologically and behaviourally to inhabit a variety of rock surfaces and to feed on an array of prey types.
+Their colour and pattern blends well with their preferred habitats.
 They are mostly found on rock faces, and there its coloration helps to camouflage it from predators.
-Once the female the male darkens in color and guards the eggs mass.
-The diet of this fish is made up of benthic arthropods such as crabs, hermit crabs, isopods and shrimp These are broken up with bites rather than being swallowed entirely. they are also known to act as cleaner fish on largers fishes such as the lingcod (Ophidion elongatus).
+The male darkens in color during courtship and guards the eggs mass.
+The diet of this fish is made up of benthic arthropods such as crabs, hermit crabs, isopods and shrimp These are broken up with bites rather than being swallowed entirely. they are also known to act as cleaner fish on larger fishes such as the lingcod (Ophidion elongatus).